U.S. flag

 Overview

 The School Pulse Panel (SPP) is a study sponsored by the National Center for Education Statistics (NCES), part of the Institute of Education Sciences (IES), within the United States Department of Education.
 During the 2021-22 school year, SPP collected extensive data on issues concerning the impact of the COVID-19 pandemic on students and staff in U.S. public primary, middle, high, and combined-grade schools.
-Starting in the 2023-24 school year, SPP will expand scope and ask about various topics that support SPP stakeholder needs.
+In the 2023-24 school year, SPP expanded the scope of the survey and asked about various topics that supported SPP stakeholder needs.
+In the 2024-25 school year, SPP will continue to ask about these various topics.
 The U.S. Census Bureau conducts the School Pulse Panel on behalf of the NCES.

-Beginning in August 2023 and continuing through June 2024, the monthly survey will ask sampled school principals about different topics each month such as:
+Beginning in August 2024 and continuing through June 2025, the monthly survey will ask sampled school principals about different topics including, but not limited to:

 • Information on staffing,